SymfonyCasts/symfony7/sfcasts/part-entity.md

 And then: `select * from starship_part`

-And with just a few lines of delightful code, we have 50 random parts in our database.
-Next: let's start linking these parts to their respective ships by creating our first relationship: a `ManyToOne` relationship.
+And with just a few lines of delightful code, we have 50 random parts in the database.
+Next: let's start linking these parts to their respective ships by creating our first relationship: the all-important `ManyToOne` relationship.